sdthompson1/babylon/README.md

  - add recursion (currently recursive functions or recursive datatypes are not supported, mostly because I haven't got around to adding them yet)
- - maybe reconsider how "refs" work (as they have some limitations currently)
  - maybe add support for higher order functions (if I can figure out how to do this in the SMT solvers)
  - loop features: infinite while loops, "break" and "continue"